-1 teaspoon of lemon zest = 1/2 teaspoon of lemon extract
+- 1 tablespoon of lemon zest = 1 and 1/2 teaspoons of lemon extract

-3 tablespoons of lemon juice = 3/4 teaspoon of lemon extract
+- 1 tablespoon of lemon juice = 1/4 teaspoon of lemon extract

-Properly measuring flour is an issue I see frequently.
-If you have issues with your cookies not spreading, or turning out extra thick and tall, you probably measured too much flour into your cookie dough.
+Properly measuring flour is an issue I see frequently in cookie baking, especially with shortbread cookies.
+If your cookies regularly turn out too thick and tall, or your dough looks crumbly, you’re probably measuring too much flour into your dough.

-To properly measure flour, use a spoon to add flour to your measuring cup, then level off with a knife.
+To properly measure flour, use a spoon to fill your measuring cup, then level off with a knife.
 By scooping flour directly from a container with your measuring cup, you’re compacting the dough into the cup.
 This can add up to 25% more flour to your dough.